monisz/PFBackend/README.md

 Only persistence in mongoDb is developed, but the factories are prepared to further develop persistence in memory, file and firebase.
-It has a /info path to see the server configuration.
+It has a /info path to see the server configuration (only ADMIN=true)